UBC-Snowbots/RoverFlake2/README.md

 ### Setting up this repo on your computer
 _Reccomended/Required: Ubuntu 22.04_

-SSH authentication is the easiest way to get authorized to push code.
-To set up SSH keys on your computer, follow this tutorial:
+SSH authentication is the easiest way to get authorized to push code. \n To set up SSH keys on your computer, follow this tutorial:
 [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)